cecois/cbbutil/updaters/WOODIES.md

 * 438,34:45,he was a coward
 * 85,58:00,i have been told i'm a bit of a drooler
 * b02010,1:54:30,let us link legs at the knee
+* 94,47:20,i hope that's not true because then i'd have to crazy